babak2/EV-brokerage/README.md

 ## Inputs/Parameters:

-g: a graph (of type igraph or tidygraph)
+`g`: a graph (of type igraph or tidygraph).

-as.graph (optional): by default the result is returned as data frame; to have result as a graph, set as.graph to TRUE
+`as.graph` (optional): By default, the result is returned as a data frame.
+To obtain the result as a graph, set as.graph to TRUE.

-all.values (optional): by default is FALSE; if TRUE it will include all the other calculated values in addition to EV brokerage scores
+`all.values` (optional): By default, it is set to FALSE.
+If set to TRUE, it will include all the other calculated values in addition to EV brokerage scores.

-as.graph (optional): by default, the result are returned as df; if TRUE, the output will be returned as a graph
+`as.graph` (optional): By default, the results are returned as a DataFrame; if set to TRUE, the output will be returned as a graph.

 ## Output/Returns:

-the score as df (by default) or as a graph if *as.graph* is set to TRUE
+The score as a DataFrame (by default) or as a graph if as.graph is set to TRUE.

-if the original grpah has original IDs (names), results will include the original IDs (names)
+If the original graph has original IDs (names), the results will include the original IDs (names).

 ## Provided RDS data: